-The world’s five million smallholder cocoa farmers—many of whom are already struggling with economic hardship—are also contending with the effects of climate change: hotter temperatures, unpredictable rainfall and a shift in growing seasons.
-Rigorous training in efficient and sustainable farm management is the key to stabilizing their microclimate and stopping the destructive cycle of poverty and deforestation.
+Farmers like Kadir are visionaries among the world’s five million smallholder cocoa farmers—most of whom struggle not only with economic hardship but with increased heat, unpredictable rainfall, and a shift in growing seasons.
+Rigorous training in efficient and sustainable farm management is essential to stabilizing their microclimate and stopping the destructive cycle of poverty and deforestation.

 Supporting Farmers and Communities

 The Rainforest Alliance has been working to strengthen the position of smallholder cocoa farmers since 2006—both on the land and in the marketplace—by training them to conserve natural resources, increase productivity and secure decent living and working conditions.
 Rainforest Alliance Certified farms are audited annually against rigorous environmental, social, and economic criteria that protect biodiversity and foster a culture of respect for workers and local communities.

 Protecting Land and Waterways